AK08/Diagnosify/README.md

 <code>os.environ['ITEX_AUTO_MIXED_PRECISION'] = '1'</code>

 #### Model Specifics and Usage
 Alzheimer's Disease Prediction and Brain Tumor Detection models are TensorFlow-based.
 For these, We used the Intel® Extension for TensorFlow* from the AI Kit, oneDAL, oneDPL and oneDNN to enhance performance.
-Parkinson's Disease Detector and Stroke Event Prediction models were optimized using the Intel® Extension for Scikit-learn from oneDAL.
+Parkinson's Disease Detector was optimized using the Intel® Extension for Scikit-learn from oneDAL.

 ### Performance Comparison
 The following graphs illustrate the substantial performance improvements achieved by integrating Intel® oneAPI libraries and frameworks into our models: